Questra-Digital/OpenDXCloud/solutions/experimental/odoo-meltano-dbt-metabase/README.md

 This stack enables:
 - Odoo: to manage sales, inventory, purchasing, and operations
-- Airbyte: to extract raw data from Odoo’s PostgreSQL
+- Meltano: to extract raw data from Odoo’s PostgreSQL
 - dbt: to transform raw data into meaningful business metrics
 - Metabase: to visualize KPIs for informed decision-making

 ### 2. 🧰 Companies with Fragmented Tools and No Unified Dashboard
 > "Do you have data spread across tools (like spreadsheets, ERPs, legacy systems), but no single source of truth for insights?"

-Airbyte enables data consolidation, dbt standardizes your logic, and Metabase offers self-service BI.
+Meltano enables data consolidation, dbt standardizes your logic, and Metabase offers self-service BI.

 ### 3. 🛠 Operations-Heavy Businesses Seeking Better Inventory/Logistics Oversight
 > "Do you manage stock or purchases but have no real-time insight into movement, costs, or fulfillment delays?"